robbal5/Marksman/README.md

 Welcome to the Marksman wiki!

 ## Background and Overview
-As a kid I always loved to play Tanks.
-The physics were always fun to play with, and I loved experience of getting better and better as the game gave me more information per shot.
-Marksman is a spinoff of Tanks, allowing for user input to fire a cannon at targets across the map.
-Other factors such as number of targets, shots allowed, etc will be available for the user to adjust as well.
+As a kid I always old school 2D shooters.
+The physics were always fun to play with, and I loved experience of getting better and better as the game gave me more information every shot.
+Marksman is a spinoff of these retro games, allowing for user input to fire a cannon at targets flying across the map.
+The game also has adjustable difficulty levels, multiplayer, and sound effects

 ## Functionality and MVPs
 In Marksman, users can:
 * Interactively shoot at targets on the canvas
 * Provide input to modify the game experience (difficulty)
-* Scalable play to allow for single player or multiplayer
+* Scale play to allow for single player or multiplayer
 ![image info](./images/Marksman_Shot.gif)

-In addition, this project will include:
+In addition, this project includes:
+* How to play descriptions
 * Audio accompanying the gameplay
-* Flexibility to adjust the color palette
 * Links to external Github and Linkedin pages

-## Display and File Structure
+## Display
 ![image info](./images/marksman_display.png)
-* src
-    * scripts
-         * headerBar.js
-         * game.js
-         * shooter.js
-         * projectile.js
-         * target.js
-         * game.js
-         * scoreboard.js
-         * gameFactors.js
-         * music.js
-    * assets
-         * audio
-              * fire.mp3
-              * hit.mp3
-              * miss.mp3
-         * images
-              * shooter.png
-              * projectile.png
-              * target.png
-   * index.js
-   * styles
-       * index.scss

 ## Architecture and Technology
 The gameplay utilizing the HTML canvas element.
-All user inputs will be available in standard HTML elements and dynamically adjust the created game.
-No backend or data will be required for this project.
-No external libraries will be utilized.
+All user inputs are taken into account via event listeners on the keyboard and cause the created game dynamically adjust.
+No backend or data is required for this project.
+No external libraries are utilized.

 ## Code Snippets